masteraso/WhiteHatHacker-Game/README.md

 # WhiteHatHacker-Game
 This is a game written only in python.
 It is about a guy who stumbles upon an old computer system.
 It turns out inside of it there is a code for an advanced AI system called W.O.R.D.S. .
 WORDS greets our user and... play the game and you will se how it goes.
+The problem is that I am very ambitious and I want each time WORDS is evolving the graphics and the gameplay to evolve also.
+But as it turns out I am out of ideas how to do that.
+You will see that the gameplay mechanics involve a real time timer and each time the user makes a mistake or finishes a level WORDS is leaning and taking away minutes from the timer.